scotty-format: A Response Format Helper for the Scotty Web Framework

 , or text/html

-parameter that is the media type.
+parameter that specifies the media type.

-To use this helper add scotty-format
+To use this helper, add scotty-format

-to your project’s build dependencies
+to your project’s build dependencies list and include the respondTo

 and format*